Encyclopaedia Inflationaris: Reheating consistent slow-roll predictions

-\acknowledgments This work is partially supported by the ESA Belgian Federal PRODEX Grant No.~4000103071 and the Wallonia-Brussels Federation grant ARC No.~11/15-040.
-We would like to thank \texttt{EvaluatorIAP} for his everyday encouragements.
+\acknowledgments We would like to thank the ten referees who have accepted to review this work over the past decade.
+Their insightful comments and careful checking of some calculations have been much appreciated.
+This work is partially supported by the ESA Belgian Federal PRODEX Grant No.~4000103071 and the Wallonia-Brussels Federation grant ARC No.~11/15-040.
+The ``Opiparous Edition'' has benefited from support by the ESA Belgian Federal PRODEX Grant No.~4000143201, the ``Fonds de la Recherche Scientifique - FNRS'' under Grant $\mathrm{N^{\circ}T}.0198.19$ as well as by the Wallonia-Brussels Federation Grant ARC $\mathrm{N^{\circ}}19/24-103$.
+We would like to thank \texttt{EvaluatorIAP} for his everyday and decade-long encouragements.